gasparka/thesis/docs/1_intro.rst

     :figclass: align-center

     PYPL(PopularitY of Programming Language) :cite:`pypl`.
 Python 15.1%, C 6.9%, MATLAB 2.7%

-MyHDL is following the event-driven approach which is a trait of the classical HDL's.
-It features an function based design that is very similar to Verilog processes.
-In general the synthesizable subset of MyHDL is very limited, it has been found that the tool is more useful for high-level modeling purposes :cite:`jan_sim`.
-Another package in the Python ecosystem is Migen, that replaces the event-driven paradigm with the notions of combinatorial and synchronous statements :cite:`migenweb`.
-Migen can be considered as meta-programming in Python so it is a bit complicated.
-Both Migen and MyHDL are more aimed at the control logic, neither implements the fixed-point data type, that is a standard for hardware DSP designs.

 Furthermore, this work introduces the sequential OOP VHDL model, that is developed to allow simpler conversion